Desafio: Aventura: Development

 The show was first announced by Daniel Pavel on August 27, during the announcement of Pro TV’s fall schedule, Pavel stated that he would be the host of a new television show, a Desafio-type format.
 Pavel said "I have been a direct witness to many tough competitions and have seen up close all the stages of survival, but now we are preparing a completely new experience.
 A new project.
 An experience.
 Here, the tests of endurance and courage will be taken further than ever before.
 These are not just words.
 The very name, Desafio, represents a brand-new show.
 Here, strength alone is no longer enough.
 Strategy is no longer enough either, and emotions can no longer be hidden."
 After Pavel's announcement, Pro TV officially confirmed this news, with the applications for the show being open immediately for civilian contestants.

 Filming for the first season took place between November 10 and December 21, 2025, in Chumphon, Thailand.

+On March 30, 2026, during the broadcast of the first season, it was announced on the show’s official Facebook page that the program had been renewed for a new season, and applications opened immediately after the announcement was published.